-The Wong Kei, although less of a fine dining restaurant and more of a London experience has good, value for money, quick food and is always busy, full of students and local Chinese people, which is always a great indicator of good local food.
+The Wong Kei, although less of a fine dining restaurant and more of a London experience is good, value for money, has quick food and is always busy, full of students and local Chinese people, which is always a great indicator of good local food.

-The service is more of a novelty than anything and anyone who considers themselves a Londoner has sat in one of it’s four floors of restaurant.
-There is still a scrap of the old school service – upon entering you will be asked “How Many”? then directed upstairs or downstairs depending on the size of your party.
+The service is more of a novelty than anything and anyone who considers themselves a Londoner has sat in one of the four floors of the restaurant.
+There is still a scrap of the old school service – upon entering you will be asked: “how many”? then directed upstairs or downstairs depending on the size of your party.
 Try to listen, and be warned you may be directed further upstairs as you go.

 One time I swear to you there was an awkward first date happening.
 Whilst this is a good pre-/post-/during-drinking meal, it’s not a swanky restaurant to designed to impress.
 Sorry fella, bad choice – I’m not sure you’re going to have a second.
 One year at Chinese New Year we ended up seated next to a Giant Chinese Dragons head – it was and after the parade the dancers came in for dinner, bringing the head with them.

-The menu is immense and has every concievable dish you can think of, and a few I’m not so sure I’d be keen to try.
+The menu is immense and has every conceivable dish you can think of, and a few I’m not so sure I’d be keen to try.

 The food is well priced (though slowly rising through the years) but hot and fresh.
 Our friends love the;